Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Problem Setting

 Let $\pi_b$ be some given randomized \emph{logging policy}, which is characterized by a sequence of functions $\pi_b^{(1)},\ldots,\pi_b^{(H)}$, where $\pi_b^{(t)}(a \mid S_t)$ denotes the probability that the logging policy takes action $a \in \mathcal A$ at time $t$ given state $S_t$.
 The logging policy together with the POMDP define a joint distribution over the (true) trajectory $\tau_H^{\textup{full}}$ given by acting according to $\pi_b$; let $\pb$ denote this distribution.
 All probabilities and expectations in the ensuing will be with respect to $\pb$ unless otherwise specified, \emph{e.g.}, by a subscript.

-Our data consists of observed trajectories generated by the logging policy: $\mathcal D = \{\tau_H^{(1)},\tau_H^{(2)},\ldots,\tau_H^{(n)}\}$, where each $\tau_H^{(i)}$ is an iid sample of $\tau_H$ (which does not contain $S_t$), distributed according to $\pb$.
+Our data consists of observed trajectories generated by the logging policy: $\mathcal D = \{\tau_H^{(1)},\tau_H^{(2)},\ldots,\tau_H^{(n)}\}$, where each $\tau_H^{(i)}$ is an i.i.d. sample of $\tau_H$ (which does not contain $S_t$), distributed according to $\pb$.
 Importantly, we emphasize that, although we assume that states are unobserved by the decision maker and are not included in the logged data $\mathcal D$, the logging policy still uses these hidden states, inducing confounding.

 Implicit in our notation $\pi_b^{(t)}(a \mid S_t)$ is that the logging policy actions are independent of the past given current state $S_t$.
 Similarly, the POMDP model is characterized by similar independence assumption with respect to observation and reward emissions, and state transitions.
 This means that $\pb$ satisfies a Markovian assumption with respect to $S_t$; however, as $S_t$ is unobserved we cannot condition on it and break the past from the future.
-We visualize the directed acyclic graph (DAG) representing $\pb$ in in \cref{fig:pomdp-logging}.
+We visualize the directed acyclic graph (DAG) representing $\pb$ in \cref{fig:pomdp-logging}.
 In particular, we have the following conditional independencies in $\pb$: for every $t$,

 Now, let $\pi_e$ be some deterministic \emph{target policy} that we wish to evaluate, which is characterized by a sequence of functions $\pi_e^{(1)},\ldots,\pi_e^{(H)}$, where $\pi_e^{(t)}(O_t,\tau_{t-1}) \in \mathcal A$ denotes the action taken by policy $\pi_e$ at time $t$ given current observation $O_t$ and the past observable trajectory $\tau_{t-1}$.
 We visualize the POMDP model under such a policy that only depends on observable data in \cref{fig:pomdp-intervention}.
 Note that we allow $\pi_e^{(t)}$ to potentially depend on all observable data up to time $t$; this is because the Markovian assumption \emph{does not} hold with respect to the observations $O_t$, so we may wish to consider policies that use all past observable information to best account for the unobserved state.
 We let $\pe$ denote the distribution over trajectories that would be obtained by following policy $\pi_e$ in the POMDP.
-Then, given some discounting factor $\gamma \in (0, 1]$, we define the \emph{value} of policy $\pi_e$ as\footnote{Unlike some definitions of policy value, we have omitted normalizing by $\sum_{t=1}^H \gamma^{t-1}$ for the sake of brevity.}
+Then, given some discounting factor $\gamma \in (0, 1]$, we define the \emph{value} of policy $\pi_e$ as

 The task OPE under the POMDP model is to estimate $v_\gamma(\pi_e)$ (a function of $\pe$) given $\mathcal D$ (drawn from $\pb$).